 How to Make Chicken Vindaloo (Recipe) – The Method

 Making Chicken Vindaloo is simple.
-First, heat a large pan to medium heat and add your olive oil.
+First, heat a large skillet to medium heat and add your olive oil.

 Next, cook down your onion and peppers a few minutes to soften them up.
 I used spicy serrano peppers here, though you can use milder peppers for a version with less heat.

-Serve it up over rice with some fresh herbs and extra spicy chili flakes.
+Serve it up over rice and garnish with some fresh herbs and extra spicy chili flakes.
+Basmati rice is a nice choice, as is a side of naan bread.
 Make it rain, my friends!
 Spice this baby up!

 It really is an amazing dish.
-Give it a try and let me know how you like it.
+Give it a try and let me know how you like this curry recipe.
 How spicy did you make yours?
 Send pics!
 I’d love to see them.
 Till next time!!! — Mike H.

 Try Some of My Other Popular Chicken Dishes